-Pre-order Supes Ain’t Always Heroes, the new book that takes a deep dive into the hit TV show The Boys, edited by Lynn S. Zubernis and Matthew Snyder!
-To thank you for your early support of the book, we’re giving you exclusive digital original artwork of Karen Fukuhara as Kimiko by Christine Griffin and Jensen Ackles as Soldier Boy by Amberdreams.
+Order Supes Ain’t Always Heroes, the new book that takes a deep dive into the hit TV show The Boys, edited by Lynn S. Zubernis and Matthew Snyder!
+To thank you for your support of the book, if you order your copy now before January 5, 2024, we’re giving away exclusive digital original artwork of Karen Fukuhara as Kimiko by Christine Griffin and Jensen Ackles as Soldier Boy by Amberdreams.

 The author and publisher will donate 20 percent of the royalties from sales of Supes Ain’t Always Heroes to the Venice Family Clinic, a community health center in Los Angeles.
 Find more information at venicefamilyclinic.org.

 Christine Griffin, aka Quickreaver in fandom, is a fine artist, illustrator and sometimes-writer, working in the imaginative realism and pop culture fields.
 Her original artwork can be seen on the beautiful covers of Family Don’t End With Blood and There’ll Be Peace When You Are Done.
 For more, visit christinegriffinart.com or christinegriffinart on IG.

 Amberdreams (she/her) resurrected a long lost love of traditional media when she joined the Supernatural fandom in 2009, and now draws or paints nearly every day, producing beautiful original works.
 You can find her art at archiveofourown.org.

 Get Your Downloadable Original Art